dbactual/thomaspaine-www/content/works/prospect-papers.md

-   purpose of obtaining all the information of it he could, and who gives an account of the ancient state of it, makes no mention of such a man as Moses, though the Bible makes him to have been the greatest hero there, nor of any one circumstance mentioned in the book of Exodus respecting Egypt, such as turning the rivers into blood, the dust into lice, the death of the first born throughout all the land of Egypt, the passage of the Red Sea, the drowning of Pharaoh and all his host, things which could not have been a secret in Egypt, and must have been generally known, had they been facts; and, therefore, as no such things were known in Egypt, nor any such man as Moses at the time Herodotus was there, which is about 2,200 years ago, it shows that the account of these things in the books ascribed to Moses is a made story of later times; that is, after the return of the Jews from the Babylonian captivity, and that Moses is not the author of the books ascribed to him.
+   purpose of obtaining all the information of it he could, and who gives an account of the ancient state of it, makes no mention of such a man as Moses, though the Bible makes him to have been the greatest hero there, nor of any one circumstance mentioned in the book of Exodus, respecting Egypt, such as turning the rivers into blood, the dust into lice, the death of the first born throughout all the land of Egypt, the passage of the Red Sea, the drowning of Pharaoh and all his host, things which could not have been a secret in Egypt, and must have been generally known, had they been facts; and therefore as no such things were known in Egypt, nor any such man as Moses at the time Herodotus was there, which is about two thousand two hundred years ago, it shews that the account of these things in the books ascribed to Moses is a made story of later times, that is, after the return of the Jews from the Babylonian captivity, and that Moses is not the author of the books ascribed to him.

-   With respect to the cosmogony, or account of the Creation, in Genesis i, of the Garden of Eden in chapter ii, and of what is called the Fall of Man in chapter iii, there is something concerning them we are not historically acquainted with.
-In none of the books of the Bible, after Genesis, are any of these things mentioned or even alluded to.
+   With respect to the cosmogony, or account of the creation, in the first chapter of Genesis, of the Garden of Eden in the second chapter, and of what is called the fall of man in the third chapter, there is something concerning them we are not historically acquainted with.
+In none of the books of the bible after Genesis, are any of these things mentioned, or even alluded to.
 How is this to be accounted for?
-The obvious inference is that either they were not known, or not believed to be facts, by the writers of the other books of the Bible, and that Moses is not the author of the chapters where these accounts are given.
+   The obvious inference is, that either they were not known, or not believed to be facts, by the writers of the other books of the bible, and that Moses is not the author of the chapters where these accounts are given.

    The next question on the case is how did the Jews come by these notions, and at what time were they written?
-To answer this question we must first consider what the state of the world was at the time the Jews began to be a people, for the Jews are but a modern race compared with the antiquity of other nations.

-   At the time there were, even by their own account, but thirteen Jews or Israelites in the world, Jacob and his twelve sons, and four of these were bastards, the nations of Egypt, Chaldea, Persia and India, were great and populous, abounding in learning and science, particularly in the knowledge of astronomy, of which the Jews were always ignorant.

-   The chronological tables mention that eclipses were observed at Babylon above two thousand years before the Christian era, which was before there was a single Jew or Israelite in the world.
+   To answer this question we must first consider what the state of the world was at the time the Jews began to be a people, for the Jews are but a modern race, compared with the antiquity of other nations.
+At the time there were, even by their own account, but thirteen Jews or Israelites in the world, *Jacob and his twelve sons*, and four of these were bastards.
+The nations of Egypt, Chaldea, Persia and India, were great and populous, abounding in learning and science, particularly in the knowledge of astronomy of which the Jews were always ignorant.
+The chronological tables mention, that Eclypsis were observed at Babylon above two thousand years before the Christian era, which was before there was a single Jew or Israelite in the world.

-   All those ancient nations had their cosmogonies, that is, their accounts how the creation was made, before there was such people as Jews or Israelites.
-An account of these cosmogonies of India and Persia is given by Henry Lord, Chaplain to the East India Company at Surat, and published in London in 1630.
+   All those ancient nations had their cosmogonies, that is, their accounts how the creation was made, long before there was such people as Jews or Israelites.
+An account of these cosmogonies of India and Persia is given by Henry Lord, Chaplain to the East India Company, at Surat, and published in London in 1630.
 The writer of this has seen a copy of the edition of 1630, and made extracts from it.
-The work, which is now scarce, was dedicated by Lord to the Archbishop of Canterbury.
+The work, which is now scarce, was dedicated by Lord to the Arch Bishop of Canterbury.

-   We know that the Jews were carried captive into Babylon by Nebuchadnezzar, and remained in captivity several years, when they were liberated by Cyrus, King of Persia.
+   We know that the Jews were carried captive into Babylon by Nebuchadnezar, and remained in captivity several years, when they were liberated by Cyrus, king of Persia.
 During their captivity they would have had an opportunity of acquiring some knowledge of the cosmogony of the Persians, or at least of getting some ideas how to fabricate one to put at the head of their own history after their return from captivity.
-This will account for the cause, for some cause there must have been, that no mention nor reference is made to the cosmogony in Genesis in any of the books of the Bible supposed to have been written before the captivity, nor is the name of Adam to be found in any of those books.
+This will account for the cause, for some cause there must have been, that no mention nor reference is made to the cosmogony in Genesis in any of the books of the bible supposed to have been written before the captivity, nor is the name of Adam to be found in any of those books.

-   The books of Chronicles were written after the return of the Jews from captivity, for the third chapter of the first book gives a list of all the Jewish kings from David to Zedekiah, who was carried captive into Babylon, and to four generations beyond the time of Zedekiah.
-In Chron. i, 1, the name of Adam is mentioned, but not in any book in the Bible written before that time, nor could it be, for Adam and Eve are names taken from the cosmogony of the Persians.

-   Henry Lord, in his book, written from Surat and dedicated, as I have already said, to the Archbishop of Canterbury, says that in the Persian cosmogony the name of the first man was Adamoh, and of the woman Hevah.
+   The Books of Chronicles were written after the return of the Jews from captivity, for the third chapter of the first book gives a list of all the Jewish kings from David to Zedekiah, who was carried captive into Babylon, and to four generations beyond the time of Zedekiah.
+In the first verse of the first chapter of this book the name of Adam is mentioned, but not in any book in the bible, written before that time, nor could it be, for Adam and Eve are names taken from the cosmogony of the Persians.
+Henry Lord, in his book, written from Surat, and dedicated, as I have already said, to the Arch Bishop of Canterbury, says that in the Persian cosmogony the name of the first man was *Adamob* and of the woman *Hevah*.
-   (In an English edition of the Bible, in 1583, the first woman is called Hevah.-Author.)
+   (In an English edition of the Bible, in 1583, the first woman is called Hevah.)
    From hence comes the Adam and Eve of the book of Genesis.
-   In the cosmogony of India, of which I shall speak in a future number, the name of the first man was Pourous, and of the woman Parcoutee.
-We want a knowledge of the Sanscrit language of India to understand the meaning of the names, and I mention it in this place, only to show that it is from the cosmogony of Persia, rather than that of India, that the cosmogony in Genesis has been fabricated by the Jews, who returned from captivity by the liberality of Cyrus, King of Persia.

-   There is, however, reason to conclude, on the authority of Sir William Jones, who resided several years in India, that these names were very expressive in the language to which they belonged, for in speaking of this language, he says (see the Asiatic Researches), "The Sanscrit language, whatever be its antiquity, is of wonderful structure; it is more perfect than the Greek, more copious than the Latin, and more exquisitely re- fined than either."
+   In the cosmogony of India, of which I shall speak in a future number, the name of the first man was *Pourous*, and of the woman *Parcoutee*.
+We want a knowledge of the Sanscrit language of India to understand the meaning of the names, and I mentioned it in this place, only to show that it is from the cosmogony of Persia rather than that of India that the cosmogony in Genesis has been fabricated by the Jews, who returned from captivity by the liberality of Cyrus, King of Persia.
+There is, however, reason to conclude, on the authority of Sir William Jones, who resided several years in India, that these names were very expressive in the language to which they belonged, for in speaking of this language, he says (see the Asiatic researches) "The Sanscrit language, whatever be its antiquity, is of wonderful structure; it is more perfect than the Greek, more copious than the Latin, and more exquisitely re- fined than either."

-   These hints, which are intended to be continued, will serve to show that a society for inquiring into the ancient state of the world, and the state of ancient history, so far as history is connected with systems of religion, ancient and modern, may become a useful and instructive institution.
+   These hints, which are intended to be continued, will serve to shew that a society for inquiring into the ancient state of the world, and the state of ancient history, so far as history is connected with systems of religion, ancient and modern, may become a useful and instructive institution.
 There is good reason to believe we have been in great error with respect to the antiquity of the Bible, as well as imposed upon by its contents.
    Truth ought to be the object of every man; for without truth there can be no real happiness to a thoughtful mind, or any assurance of happiness hereafter.
-It is the duty of man to obtain all the knowledge he can, and then make the best use of it.
+It is the duty of man to obtain all the knowledge he can and then make the best use of it.

    T. P.

+   From the August 4, 1804 *Prospect* issue:

-   To MR. MOORE, OF N E W YORK, COMMONLY CALLED BISHOP MOORE
+   To MR. MOORE, *of New-York, Commonly called* BISHOP MOORE.

-   [The article appeared in The Prospect of August 4, 1804.
-It dealt with the Holy Communion which the Rev. Dr. Moore had administered to Alexander Hamilton on his death-bed.
-Hamilton was killed in a duel with Aaron Burr in 1804.-Editor.]

-   I have read in the newspapers your account of the visit you made to the unfortunate General Hamilton, and of administering to him a ceremony of your church which you call the Holy Communion.
+   I have read in the newspapers your account of the visit you made to the unfortunate General Hamilton, and of administering to him a ceremony of your church which you call the *Holy Communion*.

-   I regret the fate of General Hamilton, and I so far hope with you that it will be a warning to thoughtless man not to sport away the life that God has given him; but with respect to other parts of your letter I think it very reprehensible, and betrays great ignorance of what true religion is.
+   I regret the fate of General Hamilton, and I so far hope with you that it will be a warning to thoughtless man not to sport away the life that God has given him; but with respect to other parts of your letter I think it very reprehensible and betrays great ignorance of what true religion is.
    But you are a priest, you get your living by it, and it is not your worldly interest to undeceive yourself.

-   After giving an account of your administering to the deceased what you call the Holy Communion, you add, "By reflecting on this melancholy event let the humble believer be encouraged ever to hold fast that precious faith which is the only source of true consolation in the last extremity of nature.
+   After giving an account of your administering to the deceased what you call the *Holy Communion*, you add, "By reflecting on this melancholy event let the humble believer be encouraged ever to hold fast that precious faith which is the *only source of true consolation* in the last extremity of nature.
 Let the infidel be persuaded to abandon his opposition to the Gospel."

-   To show you, Sir, that your promise of consolation from Scripture has no foundation to stand upon, I will cite to you one of the greatest falsehoods upon record, and which was given, as the record says, for the purpose, and as a promise, of consolation.
+   To shew you, sir, that your promise of consolation from scripture has no foundation to stand upon, I will cite to you one of the greatest falshoods upon record, and which was given, as the record says, for the purpose, and as a promise, of consolation.

-   In the epistle called the First Epistle of Paul to the Thessalonians, iv, the writer consoles the Thessalonians as to the case of their friends who were already dead.

-   He does this by informing them, and he does it he says, by the word of the Lord (a most notorious falsehood), that the general resurrection of the dead and the ascension of the living will be in his and their days; that their friends will then come to life again; that the dead in Christ will rise first.-"Then WE (says he, ver.
-17, 18) which are alive and remain shall be caught up together with THEM in the clouds, to meet the Lord in the air, and so shall we ever be with the Lord.
-Wherefore comfort one another with these words."
+   In the epistle called "the First Epistle of Paul to the Thessalonians," (chap.
+4) The writer consoles the Thessalonians as to the case of their friends who were already dead.
+He does this by informing them, and he does it he says, by the word of the Lord, (a most notorious falshood) that the general resurrection of the dead, and the ascension of the living, will be in his and their days; that their friends will then come to life again; that the dead in Christ will rise first. &mdash; "Then WE (says he, v.
+17) which *are alive and remain* shall be *caught up* together with THEM *in the clouds, to meet the Lord in the air*, and so shall we ever be with the Lord &mdash; Wherefore *comfort* one another with these words."

-   Delusion and falsehood cannot be carried higher than they are in this passage.
-You, Sir, are but a novice in the art.
+   Delusion and falshood cannot be carried higher than they are in this passage.
+You, sir, are but a novice in the art.
 The words admit of no equivocation.
-The whole passage is in the first person and the present tense, "We which are alive!'

-   Had the writer meant a future time, and a distant generation, it must have been in the third person and the future tense.
-"They who shall then be alive."
+The whole passage is in the *first person* and the *present tense*, "*We* which *are alive!*" Had the writer meant a future time, and a distant generation, it must have been in the third person and the future tense. "*They* who *shall then* be alive."
 I am thus particular for the purpose of nailing you down to the text, that you may not ramble from it, nor put other constructions upon the words than they will bear, which priests are very apt to do.